 Date Version Initials Changes 09-06-2009 0.99 SPN Document ready for OIO public hearing 08-09-2009 1.0 TG Document updated after public hearing (only editorial changes).
-14-12-2009 1.0.1 TG Updated to clarify that the <actas> element is defined under WS-Trust 1.4 namespace whereas all other WS-Trust elements are defined in the 1.3 namespace.</actas> 14-06-2010 1.0.2 TG Added profiling of the <usekey> element.</usekey>
+14-12-2009 1.0.1 TG Updated to clarify that the <actas> element is defined under WS-Trust 1.4 namespace.</actas> 14-06-2010 1.0.2 TG Added profiling of the <usekey> element.</usekey> 22-01-2017 1.1 TG Clarified that the profile is compatible with WS-Trust 1.4 in addition to WS-Trust 1.3.
+Improved clarity of requirements by usage of RFC 2119.
+References updated to new profiles and standards.
+Requirements for wst:RequestedAttachedReference and wst:RequestedUnattachedReference elements have been telaxed from a 'MUST' to a 'SHOULD'.
+Requirements for ic:ClaimType elements and Dialect attribute on wst:Claims have been changed from a 'SHOULD' to a 'MAY'.
+Figure added to illustrate relationships between profiles.